What is contribution splitting?

 How to apply for contribution splitting

-Simply download, complete and return the contribution splitting form.
-This forms allows you to:
+Simply download, complete and return the Contribution splitting form.
+This form allows you to:

-- Split your contributions with your spouse.
-Your spouse doesn’t have to be one of our members to receive your contribution.
+- Split your contributions with your partner.
+Your partner doesn’t have to be one of our members to receive your contribution

-- Open a new GESB Super account for your spouse if you would like to keep the split contributions with us.
+- Open a new GESB Super account for your partner if you would like to keep the split contributions with us

-- Select how much of your contributions you would like to split with your spouse.
-You can split contributions made in the previous financial year, or in the current financial year, if you are withdrawing your entire benefit.
+- Select how much of your contributions you would like to split with your partner.
+You can split contributions made in the previous financial year, or in the current financial year, if you are withdrawing your entire benefit

-We need to confirm your and your spouse’s identities before you can split your contributions.
+We need to confirm your and your partner’s identities before you can split your contributions.
 Find out more about providing certified proof of identification.